In Healthcare Law

 These are all things that legal counsel can help you carefully craft, strategize, think about, and work through at the outset.

-If your work things out, then when and if it becomes time to parting of the ways, either because the venture didn’t succeed as people hoped, or because it has succeeded beyond anybody’s wildest dreams – then what you have to rely upon?
+If your work things out, then when and if it becomes time to parting of ways, either because the venture didn’t succeed as people hoped, or because it has succeeded beyond anybody’s wildest dreams – then what do you have to rely upon?
 Do you have all the goodwill that went into the relationship 5 years ago?
 2 years ago?
 5 months ago?
 5 minutes ago?
 Let’s be optimistic here, 5 years ago, to rely on – or you go back to the contracts that we carefully drafted at the beginning.

 If you’re going to enter a venture that is going to be your bread-winning vehicle for you and your family; if you are going to put your professional license at risk when you get into a venture; if you are going to associate, affiliate with other healthcare practitioners; if you are going to get investments, then you got of course all the potential liabilities – securities, law liabilities for representations, other liabilities.

 If you’re going to operate in any kind of venture, get the expertise that you need to develop your systems, your procedures, and your business – you won’t regret it.
-If and when things take a different turn than what you’d expected, even when if they thrive, you’re going to want to have that wind at your back, you’re going to want legal support.
+If and when things take a different turn than what you’d expected, even if they thrive, you’re going to want to have that wind at your back, you’re going to want legal support.

-If you want to reach out, give us a call, we’d love to hear from you!
+If you want to reach out, give us a call.
+We’d love to hear from you!

 For more reading